obscuredetour/goodreads-dark/README.md

 **Default**
 [![Install directly with Stylus](https://img.shields.io/badge/Install%20directly%20with-Stylus-285959.svg)](https://github.com/obscuredetour/goodreads-dark/raw/master/goodreads-dark.user.css)

-This is now the [-Zero saturation version](#dark-jade-zero-saturation).
+Default is now the [-Zero saturation version](#dark-jade-default).
 It keeps the accent colors the same but zeros out the saturation on the backgrounds making it more grey.
 The `zerosat` file will remain for users who have this installed.

 **Jade (OG)**
 [![Install directly with Stylus](https://img.shields.io/badge/Install%20directly%20with-Stylus-285959.svg)](https://github.com/obscuredetour/goodreads-dark/raw/master/goodreads-dark-og.user.css)

 Jade (OG) is the original theme.
-[Seen here](#dark-jade).
+[Seen here](#dark-jade-og).

 ## Table of Contents